gordon-cs/cps222-list-example/README.md

 Very simple singly-linked list example.

-Intentionally incomplete, so the rest can be filled implemented (including more tests);
+Intentionally incomplete, so the rest can be implemented as practice (including more tests);